Grey Whale Sushi Creates Affordable Food for Students

 Last month, Guo opened his first restaurant, Grey Whale Sushi, inside Lincoln's Grand Manse building.

 It was the natural next step for Guo who said he is always trying to better his position and tackle the next step in his career.
 Guo said mastering sushi is all about drive and passion.
-As prospective sushi chefs work their way up, the most intensive styles can taking years to master.
+As prospective sushi chefs work their way up, the most intensive styles can take years to master.

 "When learning how to be a sushi chef, in the beginning you're a sushi helper," Guo said.
 "There's not [a good] salary, but you learn how to make it.
 Then you need to find a job with a better title and a better salary.
 But it's always like that, right?"